Scalable Dendritic Modeling Advances Expressive and Robust Deep Spiking Neural Networks: Results

-The efficacy of modern deep learning stems from the vast scale and well-crafted structure of neural networks.
-Deep network architectures like ResNet \cite{he2016resnet} and Transformer \cite{vaswani2017transformer} have been widely embraced for tackling machine learning problems in diverse domains.
-Pioneering works in the field of SNN have leveraged these advantageous design principles and built up their spiking counterparts, outperforming those plain and shallow SNNs \cite{zheng2020going,fang2021sew,hu2023advancing,zhou2023spikformer,zhou2023spikingformer,yao2023spikedriventransformer,yao2024spikedriventransformer}.
-Here, we integrate our DendSN into various deep SNNs with commonly used architectures, aiming to fully harness both the expressive power of DendSN and the capabilities of deep networks for tackling complex tasks.
+The success of modern deep learning largely stems from well-designed architectures and large network scales.
+Deep networks like ResNet \cite{he2016resnet} and Transformer \cite{vaswani2017transformer} have been widely adopted for tackling machine learning problems across diverse domains.
+Recent advances in SNN have built up spiking counterparts of these models, outperforming those shallow SNNs \cite{zheng2020going,fang2021sew,hu2024msresnet,zhou2023spikformer,yao2023spikedriventransformer,yao2024meta,zhou2024qkformer}.
+Here we incorporate DendSNs into various deep SNN architectures to jointly exploit the expressive dendritic computation and the representational capacity of deep networks.